 With his retired Navy Reserve spouse, they raised their daughter in Hawaii.
 Life is really good and busier than ever as he and his family continue to discover the joys of financial independence and early retirement.

 Read more about reaching your own financial independence on The-Military-Guide.com or share with thousands of other early retirees at Early-Retirement.org.
-All royalties are donated to military charities, and your advice and stories can help write the next edition!
+All of Doug’s writing revenue is donated to military charities, and your advice and stories can help write the next edition!

 Doug is the author of: